Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

 meaning that only the first row of the matrix $\tII{C}^{-1}$ is needed here.

-In order to solve the global potential problem, \ie to find the value of the nodal values of the potential at all grid points (whose total number is denoted $N$), a global linear system of equations is formed, with general form $\tII{A}.\tI{\phi}=\tI{B}$, or:
+In order to solve the global potential problem, \ie to find the nodal values of the potential at all grid points (whose total number is denoted $N$), a global linear system of equations is formed, with general form $\tII{A}.\tI{\phi}=\tI{B}$, or:

 where $k$ and $l$ are global indexes of the nodes.
-For each interior node in the fluid domain, with global index $k$ and associated macro-cell, an equation of the form~(\ref{eq:mainatx9b}) allows to fill a row of the global matrix $\tII{A}$.
+For each interior node in the fluid domain, with global index $k$ and associated macro-cell, an equation of the form of \cref{eq:mainatx9b} allows to fill a row of the global matrix $\tII{A}$.
 This row $k$ of the matrix involves only the considered node and its 8 neighboring nodes, making the matrix $\tII{A}$ very sparse (at most 9 non-zero elements out of $N$ terms).
 Moreover, the corresponding right-hand-side (RHS) term $B_k$ is null.
 Note that all the 8 neighboring nodes of the macro-cell associated with center $k$ should also have a dedicated equation in the global matrix in order to close the system.